barrowclift/barrowclift.github.io/divers/sources/if-you-grew-up-in-lorelette.md

 > "From what I was told, dealing with the Ivarstead people was... not particularly pleasant, even when times were good."

 While the wood elves once had strong relations with Ramon, communication with Ivarstead was kept to a minimum.
-Supposedly, not only were they a pain to trade with back in the day, but they gave extreme resistance to the wood elves transport back to XXX, despite already charging outrageous taxes to do so.
+Supposedly, not only were they a pain to trade with back in the day, but they gave extreme resistance to the wood elves transport back to Benji, despite already charging outrageous taxes to do so.
 If there's any city you were told about with distain, it's Ivarstead.